RobinNagpal/dune-analytics/src/compound/asset-analysis/15_number-of-holders/README.md

 This query calculates the number of token holders over time, specifically for a given token, UNI, and LINK, who possess tokens with a value of $1000 or less based on daily prices.

-This query also uses the same CTE transfers, balance_with_gap_days, days and balance_all_days
+This query also uses the same CTE transfers, balances, balance_with_gap_days, days and balance_all_days

 Calculates the daily average price for each token